System of Measurement

 The basic 7 units of measurement are listed below, the rest of the measures are derived from the base units.

-The main system of measurement is the international system of units(SI) units, and all other systems of measurement is linked to it.
-The British Imperial system and the US customary system linked to the SI units of measurement with the units of conversion, and can be conveniently used to convert from one unit to another.
+The main system of measurement is the international system of units(SI) units, and all other systems of measurement are linked to it.
+The British Imperial system and the US customary system are linked to the SI units of measurement with the units of conversion and can be conveniently used to convert from one unit to another.

 The metric system of units can be read with the basic units and their conversions.
 Length, weight, volume, time are the basic dimensions of the measurement of the metric system.
 The basic unit of length is the meter and all higher units are derived by multiplying the basic unit with an exponent of 10.
-Similarly the basic unit of weight in grams, for the volume it is liter, and for the time it is seconds.
+Similarly, the basic unit of weight is grams, for the volume, it is liters, and for the time it is seconds.

 The system of measurement works on two basic principles.
-Firstly the basic units of measurement for the system is to be defined for the various physical quantities.
-Secondly, the conversion of these units to higher and lower units should be defined, along with its conversion to other systems of measurements.
-With these two principles, the systems of measurement are completely defined and it works clearly.
+Firstly, the basic units of measurement for the system are to be defined for the various physical quantities.
+Secondly, the conversion of these units to higher and lower units should be defined, along with their conversion to other systems of measurements.
+With these two principles, the systems of measurement are completely defined and work smoothly.